ChrisBarker-NOAA/py_geometry/README.md

 Simple package for some basic computatinoal geometry functions.

+A few useful functions:
-The most useful is a point_in_polygon check -- bulid with cyton wrapping a simple C function.
+ * point_in_polygon check -- bulid with cython wrapping a simple C function.
+ * line-crossings -- sid eof line check and line segment intersection check.

 This code was developed by the federal government, and is in the public domain.